 Seating: Seating in the First Unitarian Church is on a first-come, first-served basis — however, there is a section reserved for handicapped seating.
-Individuals requiring handicapped access or seating should arrive at the church between 8:30 a.m. and 9:00 a.m.
-There are also reserved sections in the center and side aisles for the seniors, faculty, alumni and administration participating in the Medical School procession.
+Individuals requiring handicapped access or seating should arrive at the church between 8:30 a.m. and 9 a.m.
+There are also reserved sections in the center and side aisles for the seniors, faculty, alumni and administration participating in the Medical School Procession.

-Senior Week: There will be many activities planned for the week prior to graduation, and further details will be sent to graduating seniors via email.
+Senior Week: There will be many activities planned for the week prior to graduation, and further details will be sent to graduating students via email.

-Storm plan: In the event of severe weather, the Commencement procession will be canceled, and the University Ceremony will be moved indoors and begin at 12:00 pm.
-The Medical School Commencement ceremony will not be affected.
-Medical School degree recipients and their families should report to the First Unitarian Church at 9:30 a.m.
+Storm plan: In the event of severe weather, the Commencement procession will be canceled, and the University Ceremony will be moved indoors and begin at 12 p.m.
+The Alpert Medical School Commencement ceremony will not be affected.
+Medical school degree recipients and their families should report to the First Unitarian Church at 9:30 a.m.
 For more information about the storm plan, visit the storm plan page.

 Student Pagers: Student pagers can be turned in to Janice Viticonte in Student Affairs, Room 212, before May 18.
 Once your pager has been returned, Janice will issue you a reimbursement in the amount of $75 to your student account.
 Those students who have lost their pagers will have to pay an additional fee.

 Tickets for Graduation: Tickets are not required for the graduation ceremony in the First Unitarian Church.
-Although there is no limit to the amount of guests students can invite, seating is very tight and we ask that you kindly limit the number of guests to attend the ceremony.
-Be mindful that once we reach capacity, the Fire Marshal will not allow anymore bodies into the church.
-All are welcome to attend the reception at the Hope Club following!
+Although there is no limit to the number of guests students can invite, seating is very tight and we ask that you kindly limit the number of guests.
+Be mindful that once we reach capacity, the fire marshal will not allow additional bodies into the church.
+All are welcome to attend the reception at the Hope Club following the ceremony.